-Defensive driving is often used for points reduction in Georgia, but many drivers who have no points on their record may be interested in completing a defensive driving course for personal knowledge as well as an insurance discount.
+Defensive driving is often used for points reduction in Georgia.
+Still, many drivers who have no points on their record may be interested in completing a defensive driving course for personal knowledge as well as an insurance discount.
 Most will offer you a free quote if you’re not a customer yet.
 Many insurance companies offer a safe driver discount to drivers who have completed a voluntary defensive driving course.
 Most discounts are available to mature or teenage drivers, but all drivers may be eligible.

 Georgia Defensive Driving Insurance Discounts

-Most insurance companies in Georgia offer safe drivers a discount on insurance premiums for up to 10% off for three years.
+In Georgia, most insurance companies offer safe drivers a discount on insurance premiums for up to 10% off for three years.
 After three years, you may renew to continue your discount.

 Georgia Defensive Driving Insurance Discount Eligibility

 Georgia drivers of all ages can complete a driver improvement course to receive an insurance discount.
-However, policies may vary depending on your insurance company, and some companies only offer discounts to elderly drivers or new teenage drivers, so it's important to verify your eligibility before enrolling in a course to receive an insurance discount.
+However, policies may vary depending on your insurance company, and some companies only offer discounts to elderly drivers or new teenage drivers.
+Hence, it’s important to verify your eligibility before enrolling in a course to receive an insurance discount.
 Most discounts only last for three years, after which drivers can enroll in and complete a new course to continue the safe driving discount.
 Contact your insurance company to find out about your eligibility and the amount of your discount available.